chipsalliance/aib-protocols/spi-aib/README.txt

 2) Changed spi clock to 100MHz.
 (User can specify accordingly base on application)
 3) Correct some typo in user guide CSR.
 ============================================================
+Revision 1.2 12/21/2021
+1) Created app_avmm_csr rtl block.
+This block is to mimic what SPI follower (slave) can connect to user application layer avmm register block instead of AIB model.
+   In this app registeter block, user can provide status register, so that SPI leader can read.
+SPI leader can also provide control regiser to user application side.
+2) Test cases has been provided for how to program this module.
+See README.txt under dv/sims

 Included in this package are :

 spi-aib